JokerMartini/varo-vue/docs/config.md

 ---

 This configuration file is optional but powerful — use it to reduce boilerplate and maintain global consistency across all your nodes.

+# IDEA
+- i'd like to provide users a way to easily deploy the Varo application and control the default settings of the application.
+My initial thought is to have support for a config.json file of sorts.
+Where this file could easily expand over time to contain settings to control Varo.
+- I'm struggling to determine the best way to handle where this file should live?
+While at the same time giving both small and large teams an easy way to deploy and/or push updates to this config file.
+- Below are some options and maybe we can find an elegant way to support all the options with cascading overrides of sorts.
+This way a studio could have global settings in the env path but then the users local config would override any settings within their config that are defined.
+Same would apply for the long term support for a config as an arg of the exe like CLI.
+  1. Env variable that defines the location of a config file
+  2. look for a config file in the user doc's folder
+  3. Down the road allow a config file to be passed in as a arg to the executable